mikahlbk/ScePlantCells_Parallel/README.md

-# ScePlantCells_Parallel
+# ScePlantCells
-Parallelized version of ScePlantCells
+This repository contains C++ code for modeling plant cells using the subcellular element model.